Patches and a Daily Ritual for Chronic Stress: A Gentle, Long-Term Routine

 Frequently Asked Questions

-Can I use stress patches every day long-term?
+Can I wear stress patches every day long-term?

-Patches are a wellness tool, not a replacement for mental health care.
-They work best alongside therapy, lifestyle changes, and other stress management strategies—not instead of them.
-Think of them as one valuable tool in a comprehensive approach.
+No. A patch is a small wellness ritual, not a replacement for mental health care.
+It works best alongside therapy, lifestyle changes, and other strategies—not instead of them.
+Think of it as one small part of a comprehensive approach.

-Do I need to take breaks from using stress patches?
+Do I need to take breaks from wearing stress patches?

-Most research supports continuous use without cycling off.
-However, some people take occasional breaks (a few days to a week) to assess how they're feeling without support.
+It's entirely up to you.
+Some people wear a patch daily; others take occasional breaks.
 Listen to your body and consult your healthcare provider about what makes sense for your situation.

-Chronic stress is exhausting and takes a serious toll on your health and wellbeing.
-You can't always eliminate the stressors, but you can support your body's ability to handle them more effectively.
-Flow On patches provide daily, sustained support for your stress response system—helping you maintain resilience through the long haul.
+Chronic stress is exhausting and takes a real toll on your wellbeing.
+You can't always eliminate the stressors, but you can be kind to yourself within them.
+A Flow On patch is one small daily ritual—a deliberate moment of self-care you can return to through the long haul.